F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Overview

 NextGenRoute Controller uses extenedConfigMap for extending the native resources (routes/ingress).
-Currently routes are extended using ConfigMap in this preview release.
+Routes are extended using ConfigMap in this preview release.
 It also adds support for multi-partition.

 ## Multiple VIP and Partition support for routes

-* Current CIS implementation creates a single VIP and partition for all the routes configured.This feature is implemented to add support for creating multiple VIP in bigip mapping to route groups created per namespace.
+* Current CIS implementation creates a single VIP and partition for all the routes configured.This is implemented to add support for creating multiple VIP in bigip mapping to route groups created per namespace/namespaceLabel.
-* All the routes in the namespace are treated as part of one routegroup in this preview release.
+* All the routes in the namespace/namespaceLabel are treated as part of one routegroup in this preview release.
 * One virtual server(VIP) is created for each routegroup and maps to each tenant on BIGIP
 * CIS processes mutliple tenant information and still sends the single unified declaration to bigip to avoid multiple posts to BIGIP.